 Strategy is defined in the TCFD recommendations as: "an organization's desired future state".
-Strategy section in TCFD serves as a crucial tool in communicating the plans and vision of an organization to its investors and stakeholders.
+The Strategy section in TCFD serves as a crucial tool in communicating the plans and vision of an organization to its investors and stakeholders.
 It provides valuable insight into the potential future performance of the organization and helps in making informed decisions.

-CIB Kenya understands the regulatory requirements of Commercial International Bank Egypt and their stakeholder in identifying its key climate-related risks and opportunities.
-CIB Kenya developed a Climate-related risk Management framework which will help CIB Kenya in capturing climate-related risk and opportunities.
-Risk identification is a continuous process that the Bank will implement in a phased manner.
+CIB Kenya understands the regulatory requirements of Commercial International Bank Egypt and their stakeholders in identifying its key climate-related risks and opportunities.
+CIB Kenya has developed a Climate-related risk Strategy which was approved in September 2023 whereby the bank is seeking to be part of the global change through the following objectives: